-Figure 3.
-Fatality rate of various countries

 Composition of road users in traffic accidents

 China is a country with 1.3 billion people and motorization rate has not begun to rise significantly until 1990s.
 In terms of motorization rate, the average number of passenger cars per capita is much smaller than that of other highly motorized countries (see Figure 4).
 Besides, vehicle type mix on the road has increased in recent years.
 Light passenger cars increased in proportion, showing a larger vehicle mix over the years (see Figure 5).